webstah/self-supervised-bss-via-multi-encoder-ae/README.md

 <p align="center">
     <img src="assets/tri_circ_1.png" alt="drawing" width="47.5%" height="47.5%"/> <img src="assets/tri_circ_2.png" alt="drawing" width="47.5%" height="47.5%"/>
     <p align="center">
       Figure 4.
-Even though there are two sources in the mixtures, we choose three encoders to show that the number of sources can be overestimated as the proposed method will converge on a solution where only two of the encoders are responsible for seperating the triangles and circles.
+Even though there are two sources in the mixtures, we choose three encoders to show that the number of sources can be overestimated as the proposed method will converge on a solution where only two of the encoders are responsible for separating the triangles and circles.
     </p>
 </p>

 ### ECG & PPG Respiratory Source Extraction
 #### 1. Reproducing our results on ECG & PPG data from the MESA dataset
 You can request access to the Multi-Ethnic Study of Atherosclerosis (MESA) Sleep study[^1][^2] data [here](https://sleepdata.org/datasets/mesa).
 After downloading the dataset, use the [PyEDFlib](https://pyedflib.readthedocs.io/en/latest/) library to extract the ECG, PPG, thoracic excursion, and nasal pressure signals from each recording.
 We then randomly choose 1,000 recordings for our training(and validation) and testing splits (45%, 5%, and 50% respectively).
 Then for each data split we extract segments (each segment with the four simultaneously measured biosignals of interest) with length 12288 as NumPy arrays, resampling each signal to 200hz.
-At this point you may use a library for removing bad samples such as the [NeuroKit2](https://neuropsychology.github.io/NeuroKit/index.html) library[^3].
+At this point, you may use a library for removing bad samples such as the [NeuroKit2](https://neuropsychology.github.io/NeuroKit/index.html) library[^3].
 We then pickle a list of our segments for ECG and for PPG for both training and testing splits.
 This file can then be passed to our dataloader (see [utils/dataloader/mesa.py](utils/dataloader/mesa.py)) via a setting in the config files. *We do not provide this processing code as it is specific to our NAS and compute configuration.*

-After the data processing is complete and the configuration files updated with the proper data path (see [config/experiment_config/](config/experiment_config/)), you can train a model for the ECG or PPG experiments with the following commands:
+After the data processing is complete and the configuration files are updated with the proper data path (see [config/experiment_config/](config/experiment_config/)), you can train a model for the ECG or PPG experiments with the following commands:
 ```
 python trainer.py experiment_config=mesa_ecg_bss
 python trainer.py experiment_config=mesa_ppg_bss